arjun541/flashsaleproject/README.md

 flashsale is started/stopped manually
 Purchase limit per buyer per flashsale is 1
 Payment is abstracted out and considered successful before purchase() API is invoked.

+all the database preload scripts in data.sql file